shubhamp3/Sloc_counter/README.md

 Caution:
-Make a seperate folder for count purpose only, because code is written in such a way that it will overwrite original .c file with nocomments version of same code.
+Make a seperate folder for count purpose only, because code is written in such a way that it will overwrite original .c and .html file with nocomments version of same code.

 Process(Sloc_counter.py):
 (1).
 Put Sloc_counter.py in same folder.